zabi94/ExtraAlchemy/README.md

+# Extra Alchemy
+This mod adds a bunch of potions to minecraft, with a few extra neat tweaks.
+Check the wiki for more info!
+(JEI is highly recommended to find potion recipes in-game)

-# Extra Alchemy Issue Tracker
+## Extra Alchemy Issue Tracker
 Issue Collector for [Extra Alchemy](https://minecraft.curseforge.com/projects/extra-alchemy)